 - Level 24, Seal of Truth.
 Does more damage and adds a Damage over Time (DoT) effect to the opponent.
 Your Glyph of Immediate Truth pushes more of that damage to the beginning of the attack.

 - Level 32, Seal of Insight.
 Use this if you’re Holy and I like to use it while tanking.
 It restores mana and health.
+IN patch 5.4 it no longer restores mana, but for Protection your Guarded by the Light will take care of that.

 - Level 42, Seal of Righteousness.
 This is greatly changed over what is was before.
 It deals minor damage to all nearby enemies and you’ll use it for mashing down groups.